uncomfyhalomacro/uncomfyhalomacro.pl/content/blog/14/index.md

 on the default `kak-lsp.toml`

 As you may noticed, it's not in the script we have discussed before this section.
-So I probably must have forgotten why I wrote that script only to end up not there is no way to check the path to the buffer or file. **Therefore, I recommend to run helix within the root of your Julia project**.
+So I probably must have forgotten why I wrote that script only to end up that there is no way to check the path to the buffer or file. **Therefore, I recommend to run helix within the root of your Julia project**.

 Let me know if you are not experiencing any issues with `runserver` since someone suggested that it works